-Ashton College is excited to announce the joint Ashton-CAPIC seminar on November 29, 2019.
-The three featured speakers will share their insights and comments on the following topics:
+Ashton College conducted the joint Ashton-CAPIC seminar on November 29, 2019.
+The three featured speakers shared their insights and comments on the following topics:

-This CPD seminar has been approved for 4 CPD hours.
+APPROVED CPD HOURS: This CPD seminar has been approved by ICCRC for 4 CPD hours.

 Since this is a joint Ashton-CAPIC seminar, discount through the Elite Loyalty program doesn’t apply.